timothyylim/imperial-exam-solutions/M2-Computer-Systems/2013-M2-sols_KS.md

 **(iii.)** IRET (return from an interrupt handler) will restore the state (EFLAGS and EIP) and then jump to the return address on the stack.
 RET (return from a call) will pop the return address into eip.
 It is the programmer's responsibility to restore any other registers.
 [Slide 26](http://www.commsp.ee.ic.ac.uk/~kkleung/Computer_Systems_2015/8_Slides_IO.PPT) and [slide 11](http://www.commsp.ee.ic.ac.uk/~kkleung/Computer_Systems_2015/7_Pentium4-5.ppt).

 **(iv.)** A function call is synchronus while a hardware interrupt is asynchronus.
 Also, before calling the interrupt handler, a pentium cpu will push the EFLAGS register and disable further interrupts.
-A regular function call does not do this.
+A regular function call does not do this, it will only push EIP.